I’ve got a book coming out in June!

 -M.

-I’m thrilled to share that the Necronomi-RomCom anthology has been called forth from the abyss and is now available for purchase in paperback or Kindle format!
+I’m happy to share that the Cthulhu Dreams anthology from Inkd Publishing is now available for purchase in print and digital.

 -M.